 Malaria is no fun at all.
 It’s actually a dangerous disease that could lead to coma and death.
 There are pills a doctor can prescribe to you that you should consider taking before and during your travels if you are going to a destination that is prone to Malaria.
 Just be aware of the side effects of these pills which is commonly photosensitivity (your skin is more sensitive to the sun’s rays) and nausea.

 Dengue Fever is another nasty disease caused by mosquitoes and more distressingly has no preventative measures.
 The best prevention is to avoid being bitten so use a high DEET repellent.

 If you are going to mosquito areas avoid soaps or lotions with floral scents (no scents is best).
 Eating massive amounts of garlic and vitamin B also makes you less tasty.

 If you’re taking a cruise or bus tour you may experience motion sickness.
 Good thing is that most cruise ships will have medical professionals on board and guess what they deal with most – Sea Sickness.
 If you are at all concerned about your tummy then it’s a good idea to get hold of some preventative medication before you set off.

 I’ve heard of some people having good results sucking on ice….
 Accu-Pressure wristbands that rub anti-nausea spots on people’s wrists sound like a much better solution, but those may not work for everyone.
-Over the counter antihistamines can help since the center of motion sickness is the middle ear.
+Over-the-counter antihistamines can help since the center of motion sickness in the middle ear.
 Ginger is great for motion sickness.
 Whether in the form of tea or just plain old ground it works.
 Chew on some ginger candy and prevent a plethora of tummy troubles.

 Check out our complete guide on Motion Sickness.